tingxiecsu/CSU-EP/README.md

 ## Setup

-We have fully documented the environment used to train CUREI, which can be installed on a GPU-equipped machine with the following commands:
+We have fully documented the environment used to train CSU-EP, which can be installed on a GPU-equipped machine with the following commands:

 ```bash
 conda env create -f environment.yaml